 Embedding the Python Interpreter in a Qt/C++ Application

-on Python, C++
+on

-A couple of years back, I was developing an application for Ubuntu.
-For unspecified reasons, I wanted to develop the GUI in Qt/C++, but implement all logic in Python.
 The default Python that came with Ubuntu at the time could not run my scripts, so I had to ship a compatible Python version along with my application.
 Basically, I had to embed the Python interpreter into my program, by linking to it, and then load it at runtime to run my Python scripts.
-As it turned out, my app was a flop, but at least I got to make a tutorial out of it.

-In this tutorial, I'll show you how to embed the Python interpreter in your own Qt/C++ applications.
-We'll be creating an application that minifies CSS stylesheet files.
-Actually, only the GUI will be in Qt, the CSS minification will be handled by Python using rCSSmin—a CSS minifier written in Python.
-We'll statically link the Python interpreter to our application, and distribute the Python standard library in an archive, which will be loaded at runtime.
-That's the only external file we'll be shipping with our application, since the rCSSmin module will be stored in our program's executable using Qt's resource system.
+We will statically link the Python interpreter to our application and distribute the Python standard library in an archive, which will be loaded at runtime.
+That’s the only external file we’ll be shipping with our application, since the rCSSmin module will be stored in our program’s executable using Qt’s resource system.
 Pretty cool stuff, right?

 Prepare the Development Environment

-Install the development tools (typically come pre-installed):
+Install the development tools (typically come pre-installed).

-$ sudo apt-get install build-essential
+sudo apt install build-essential

-$ sudo apt-get install qtcreator
+sudo apt install qtcreator qt6-base-dev

-Install the Python static library and other development files:
+Install the Python static library and other development files.

-$ sudo apt-get install python3-dev
+sudo apt install python3-dev

-rCSSmin is a stand-alone application, however, even the simplest Python modules depend on Python's standard library to run.
-Since Python's standard library is very extensive, it's not very efficient to pack and distribute the whole library with our Qt application.
-For that reason, we'll create a script that determines rCSSmin dependencies, compiles them, and conveniently packs them in a zip archive.
-To further save space, we'll compile rCSSmin to bytecode and store it in a binary file.
+rCSSmin is a stand-alone application, however, even the simplest Python modules depend on Python’s standard library to run.
+Since Python’s standard library is very extensive, it’s not very efficient to pack and distribute the whole library with our Qt application.

-Create a file named compile.py:
+Create a file named compile.py with the following contents:

 #!/usr/bin/env python3